-- For the butterscotch filling, add the vegan butter to a saucepan and melt over a medium heat.
+- For the butterscotch filling, add the vegan butter to a saucepan and melt over medium heat.
 Add the remaining ingredients and continue to heat whilst stirring.
-Place your candy thermometer in the caramel and heat until it reaches 120°C (248°F).
+Place your candy thermometer in the caramel and heat until it reaches 116°C (240°).
 Remove from the heat and allow the caramel to cool slightly for 5 minutes.

 - Pour the caramel over the shortbread base and allow it to reach room temperature before transferring to the fridge for at least 2 hours (or overnight).

 - For the coating melt the chocolate and butter over a double boiler.
 Stir until melted thoroughly.
 Use a spatula to spread it over the caramel in an even layer.
-Allow to set at room temperature for at least 15 minutes before slicing into servings.
+Allow it to sit at room temperature for at least 15 minutes before slicing into servings.

 - To slice, place a sharp knife in a jug of boiling water to heat it.
 Wipe the knife dry and gently cut, allowing the heat from the knife to melt through the slices.

 - Store these slices in an airtight container at room temperature and consume within 3-5 days.
-Alternatively you can freeze any unused portions and defrost as needed.
+Alternatively, you can freeze any unused portions and defrost them as needed.